-So, what’s changing with The Audio Beatnik?
-Well, quite a bit actually.
-Some of you may have met my wife, Becky, at our home or occassionally at a show.
 Becky and I met at Baylor, where she earned a degree in journalism.
-Later, in what she refers to as her mid-life crisis, she got a master’s in technical writing from Mercer in Atlanta, which resulted in our move to California.
-Becky has recently retired after almost 30 years writing and managing content and websites for global software companies.
+Later, in what she refers to as her mid-life crisis, she got a master’s in technical writing from Mercer University in Atlanta, which resulted in our move to California.
+Becky retired after almost 30 years of writing and managing content and websites for global software companies.
 The Audio Beatnik will combine her talents and my interest in audio in a site where we hope to give our readers more first-hand access to the people and companies that are shaping today’s audio industry.

 Jack’s Audio Journey

 Becky, on the other hand often describes herself as musically illiterate.
 That’s not true, but believe me, she thinks pictures would definitely make listening to music more enjoyable.
 She does enjoy live music from Broadway to symphony orchestra performances and live jazz, which we are fortunate to have access to in the Bay Area.
-And, she has been very patience with my hobby for almost 42 years, which is saying a lot.
-I think you’ll enjoy reading her observations in an occasional blog post on being an audiophile wife.
+And, she has been very patient with my hobby for almost 42 years, which is saying a lot.

-Please continue to provide feedback on what you’d like for us to cover on The Audio Beatnik, and we look forward to seeing many of you in person soon.
-You might also want to take a minute to subscribe to our site as we will be producing some content we think you will find helpful as well as interviews and videos that will be unique to our site.
-If you would like to advertise of sponsor our site, please contact me at email@example.com.
+Please provide feedback on what you’d like for us to cover on The Audio Beatnik, and we look forward to seeing many of you in person.
+If you would like to advertise or sponsor our site, please contact me at email@example.com.
 Proceeds from this site will enable us to attend more shows and make more road trips, so your support is very much appreciated.
 We would also really like for you to subscribe to our Beatnik Newsletter, which will help you keep up with what’s going on with us.
 Thanks for stopping by!